natcap/invest.users-guide/source/biodiversity.rst

 	a. *ID*: unique identifying code for each polygon.
 FID also works.

-	b. *Access*: values between 0 and 1 for each parcel, as described above.
+	b. *ACCESS*: values between 0 and 1 for each parcel, as described above.

  *Sample data set:*  \\InVEST\\Biodiversity\\Input\\access_samp.shp